FC 26 ROLES

 - Wide Focus

-When set to Wide, the Target Forward will drift to the edges of the box in a search for space to make an impact.
+On Wide, the Target Forward drifts to the edges of the box to create space or attack crosses.

-● Physical ● Wide Support ● Attacking ● Support Centrally - Balanced Focus
+● Physical ● Wide Support ● Attacking ● Central Support - Balanced Focus

 ● Physical ● Build-Up Support ● Defence Support ● Lacks Mobility - Attack Focus